Father Steven J. Wolpert

 Assigned as follows:

-Father Steven Wolpert was ordained a priest of the Redemptorist Fathers.
-He retired in 1988.
-According to media reports, in March 2008, he pleaded guilty to a first degree felony charge of “involuntary deviate sexual intercourse” with an 8-year-old boy that occurred from 2006 to 2007.
+Fr.
+Steven J Wolpert was ordained a priest of the Redemptorist Fathers.
+According to media reports, in March 2008, he pleaded guilty to a first-degree felony charge of “involuntary deviate sexual intercourse” with an 8-year-old boy that occurred from 2006 to 2007.
 He also admitted to allowing children to sleep with him while he was nude.
+Wolpert retired in 1988.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Archdiocese of New York.
 If you need a lawyer because you were sexually abused by a priest or other Catholic clergy in New York State, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Archdiocese of New York now have legal options, but filing deadlines will apply so do not delay in reaching out to us.
 Our lawyers have decades of experience representing survivors of clergy sexual abuse in New York and nationwide.
 We can help.